Is this you?

 • Seek relief from neck, shoulder, or back discomfort

-• Believe aging can be graceful, capable, and wise
+• Know aging can be graceful, joyful, and wise

 A Different Kind of Yoga Experience